 Health care is a diverse, important and growing industry in the state of Oklahoma, evidenced in particular by the example of Oklahoma City.
-More than 60,000 individuals are employed in the health care industry and the city has more than 5,000 beds for patients across it various hospital systems.
+Nearly 57,000 individuals were employed in the health care industry in 2015, and the city has more than 5,000 beds for patients across its various hospital systems.
 At the forefront of patient care in Oklahoma are nurses, trained professionals tasked with assisting and caring for individuals, families and children throughout the state.

 Online Nursing Degree Programs in Oklahoma

 Depending on their professional goals, prospective nursing students may select from a variety of online training and degree options, ranging from diplomas to associate degrees, bachelor's degrees to graduate programs.
 It's important to note nursing degree programs each require students to complete a clinical rotation under the supervision of a preceptor or instructor.
 Traditionally, the university and student collaborate on clinical placements, which are then negotiated and handled by a representative at the nursing schools -- typically a track coordinator.